 The installation took me just about 5 minutes as advertised.

 There’s a part of the device that should not be hanged over your aquarium water, so make sure you read them carefully.

-It has its own powerhead, which eliminates complicated calculations of GPH for the best performance.
+It has its own pump, which eliminates complicated calculations of GPH for the best performance.